My research area is on conservatism.

 Critical Theory, applied, or other things people might want to know about me

 On this site, you'll find my research journal and wiki.
 Nearby, hosted in the same room but under different domain names, are my blog and Friendica node.
 I am currently running Wordpress, DokuWiki, and Drupal with apache2 and mysql.
-The photography, but not the map, on this page is all mine.
+My profile photograph, which also serves as the site logo image, was taken by Suzy Fisher on November 5, 2016.
+The remaining photography, but not the map, on this page is all mine.

 And that's probably about as much about myself as I can stand to write.
 My intolerable résumé is here.

 - 1. David Benfell, "We 'need to know how it works,'" March 15, 2012, https://parts-unknown.org/drupal7/journal/2012/03/15/we-need-know-how-it-works; David Benfell, "'We have found the enemy, and he is us' — and our system of social organization," March 6, 2013, https://parts-unknown.org/drupal7/journal/2013/03/06/we-have-found-enemy-and-he-us-and-our-system-social-organization